markscripter/playground/README.md

 First, you will need some items installed in order to build, run and serve this project locally.
 First, make sure your computer is setup to be working in this HI's environment.
 See: [FED Computer Setup](https://horizontal.atlassian.net/wiki/display/frontend/FED+Computer+Setup)

 ## Installation
 The recommended way is to fork this repo and do pull request to merge in changes.
-Once forked, run:
+Once forked and cloned locally, run:

-    npm i       // installs all the node dependencies bower i     // installs all the bower dependencies.
+    npm i       // installs all the node dependencies

 This will grab the dependencies from the package.json file and install them.